-1. Question: How do you define the electronic security perimeter?
+1. Question: How do you define the Electronic Security Perimeter?

-Answer: The following schematic illustrates a typical case of how the electronic security perimeter is defined.
+Answer: The following schematic illustrates a typical case of how the Electronic Security Perimeter is defined.

-The RTUs may need an electronic security perimeter if they use a routable protocol and meet the definition of a critical cyber asset.
-Also, a single computer may need an electronic security perimeter if it meets the definition of a critical cyber asset.
+The RTUs may need an Electronic Security Perimeter if they use a routable protocol and meet the definition of a Critical Cyber Asset.
+Also, a single computer may need an Electronic Security Perimeter if it meets the definition of a Critical Cyber Asset.

 This section of the standard deals with the security of the electronic perimeter.
-In a defense in depth approach, appropriate protection measures must also be implemented at the device level: these measures are addressed in the requirements for section 1301 - Security Management Controls and 1306 - Systems Security Management.
+In a defense in depth approach, appropriate protection measures must also be implemented at the device level: these measures are addressed in the requirements for Standard CIP-003-1 Cyber Security - Security Management Controls and standard CIP-007-1 Cyber Security - Systems Security Management.

-2. Question: I am connected to other partners' electronic security perimeters through a Wide Area Network (WAN) connection.
-What is now included in the electronic security perimeter?
+2. Question: I am connected to other partners' Electronic Security Perimeters through a Wide Area Network (WAN) connection.
+What is now included in the Electronic Security Perimeter?
 Is the connection to the partner included?

-Answer: The standard clearly states that where discrete electronic security perimeters are connected by communication lines, the communication lines are not included in the security perimeter.
+Answer: The standard clearly states that where discrete Electronic Security Perimeters are connected by communication lines, the communication lines are not included in the security perimeter.
 The following schematic illustrates this point.

 3. Question: I have a single RTU, which controls a critical bulk electric asset in a substation, connected through a modem to my EMS communication front-end.
-What is the electronic security perimeter in this case?
+What is the Electronic Security Perimeter in this case?
 There is no LAN in the substation.

-Answer: An electronic security perimeter is required at the master station front-end and an electronic security perimeter is not required at the RTU if the RTU is not using a routable protocol.
-The RTUs that use a non-routable protocol have a master/slave synchronous polling method that cannot be used to access anything on the EMS and they use SBO (select before operate) command to control devices at the RTU end.
+Answer: An Electronic Security Perimeter is required at the master station front-end.
+An Electronic Security Perimeter is not required for the RTU if it uses a non-routable protocol.
+The RTUs using routable protocols employ a master/slave synchronous polling method that cannot be used to access anything on the EMS.
+They also use SBO (select before operate) command to control devices at the RTU end.

-If a dial-up modem on a critical bulk electric asset used for configuration or polling must be in an electronic security perimeter that is just around the dialup access point (i.e., SCADA controlled, dial back, or other technologies that give proper access controls and logging.).
+If a dialup modem on a critical bulk electric asset used for configuration or polling must be in an Electronic Security Perimeter that is just around the dialup access point.
+(IE...SCADA controlled, dial back, or other technologies that give proper access controls and logging.)